Code-Institute-Submissions/Tess2019-your_lucky_dog_AugResub/README.md

 * Search for a product by name or description

-As a returning vistitor i want to be able to:
+As a new and returning user i want to be able to:

 * Register a account
 * Easy Sign in and out from website
 * Receive a confirmation email once registered in form
 * Recover my password if i forgot
-* Receive a confirmation email once registered in form Purchase and checkout
+* Receive a confirmation email once registered in form
 * View items in my shoppingbag/basket to be purchased
 * Adjust the quantity of individual products in shoppingbag/basket
 * Feel my personal and payment information is safe and secure